jqnatividad/qsv/README.md

 ```

 ## Interpreters
 For complex data-wrangling tasks, you can use Luau and Python scripts.
-The `qsv` binary variant can embed `luau` and `python` interpreters, enabled by identically named feature flags.
+The `qsv` binary variant can embed `luau` and/or link to `python`, enabled by identically named feature flags respectively.
 ### Luau

 [Luau](https://luau-lang.org) is a fast, small, safe, gradually typed, statically linked, embeddable scripting language derived from [Lua](https://www.lua.org/about.html).
 It lies at the [heart of Roblox technology](https://luau-lang.org/2022/11/04/luau-origins-and-evolution.html) - powering all it's user generated content, with [Roblox](https://en.wikipedia.org/wiki/Roblox)'s own internal code having more than 2 millions lines of Luau.

 It has [sandboxing](https://luau-lang.org/sandbox), [type-checking](https://luau-lang.org/typecheck), [additional operators](https://luau-lang.org/syntax) & [increased performance](https://luau-lang.org/performance) while [maintaining compatibility with Lua](https://luau-lang.org/compatibility).

-[Lua is much faster than Python](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/lua-python3.html) & Luau is even faster still - more so, as qsv precompiles Luau into bytecode.
+[Lua is faster than Python](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/lua-python3.html) & Luau is even faster still - more so, as qsv precompiles Luau into bytecode.
 In addition, [`luau`](/src/cmd/luau.rs#L2) is embedded into qsv, has debug logging, can do aggregations with its `--begin` & `--end` options & has no external dependencies unlike the `py` command.

 It also allows mapping of multiple new computed columns, supports random access with indexed CSV files, and has [several helper functions](https://github.com/jqnatividad/qsv/blob/1edd06eb5eb30e0a0dc045c3ee62a1e1f68899bd/src/cmd/luau.rs#L340-L389) to help ease the development of [full-fledged data-wrangling scripts](https://github.com/jqnatividad/qsv/blob/1edd06eb5eb30e0a0dc045c3ee62a1e1f68899bd/tests/test_luau.rs#L461-L503).